-After this generic discussion, there is a detailed explanation of the SoftConfig interface specific to the EV-21569-SOM carrier board.
+After this generic discussion there is a detailed explanation of the SoftConfig interface specific to the EV-21593-SOM.

 The Example of Individual FET Switches figure shows two individual FET switches (Pericom PI3A125CEX) with reference designators UA and UB.
 Net names ENABLE_A and ENABLE_B control UA and UB.
-The default FET switch enable settings in this example are controlled by resistors RA and RB, which pull the enable pin 1 of UA and UB to ground (low), respectively.
-In a real example, these enable signals are controlled by the Microchip I/O expander.
-The default pull-down resistors connect the signals EXAMPLE_SIGNAL_A and EXAMPLE_SIGNAL_B and also connect signals EXAMPLE_SIGNAL_C and EXAMPLE_SIGNAL_D.
-To disconnect EXAMPLE_SIGNAL_A from EXAMPLE_SIGNAL_B, the Microchip I/O expander is used to change ENABLE_A to a logic 1 through software that interfaces with the Microchip I/O expander.
+The default FET switch enable settings in this example are controlled by resistors RA and RB which pull the enable pin 1 of UA and UB to ground (low).
+In a real example, these enable signals are controlled by the Microchip IO expander.
+The default pull-down resistors connects the signals EXAMPLE_SIGNAL_A and EXAMPLE_SIGNAL_B and also connects signals EXAMPLE_SIGNAL_C and EXAMPLE_SIGNAL_D.
+To disconnect EXAMPLE_SIGNAL_A from EXAMPLE_SIGNAL_B, the Microchip IO expander is used to change ENABLE_A to a logic 1 through software that interfaces with the Microchip.
 The same procedure for ENABLE_B disconnects EXAMPLE_SIGNAL_C from EXAMPLE_SIGNAL_D.